-- Personal illness, including mental and behavioral health of the student. - Illness of an immediate family member when the student's presence at home is necessary. - Emergency situations that require the student's absence. - Student is a dependent of a member of the U.S. Armed Forces who are on active duty or who is called to active duty.
-The Student may be excused for up to seven days during the school year. - Field trips and school-approved activities. - Medical (dental) appointments; confirmation of appointments are required. - Pre-Arranged Absences
+- Personal illness - Illness of an immediate family member when the student's presence at home is necessary. - Emergency situations that require the student's absence. - Field trips and school-approved activities. - Medical (dental) appointments; confirmation of appointments are required. - Pre-Arranged Absences